 macSVG uses a plug-in architecture to add new features in a modular system.
 There are two types of plug-ins: editors and menu commands.
 This section discusses plug-in editors, which are used for editing a selected element or attribute.

-The plug-in editors panel is located in the upper-right part of the document window.
+The plug-in editor panel is located in the upper-right part of the document window.
 Each plug-in editor can have a custom user interface, and multiple plug-in editors can be available for a selected element or attribute.
-In this instance, the Transform Attribute Editor plug-in is currently displayed –
+In this instance, the Transform Attribute Editorplug-in is currently displayed –

-The availability of plugin editors are context-sensitive, depending on the current selection of element and attribute.
+The availability of plugin editors is context-sensitive, depending on the current selection of an element and attribute.
 The Transform Attribute Editor is automatically displayed whenever a “transform” attribute is selected in the SVG Attributes Editor.

 Since more than one plug-in editor may be valid for a selected element and attribute, it is possible to switch to a different plug-in editor by clicking on the pop-up menu at the top of the panel –

 Some plug-in editors can use the mouse or trackpad for editing elements.
 For example, the Transform Attribute Editor can use the mouse to interactively set translation, scale, rotation, and skew with click-and-drag operations in the web view.
 When using the mouse with plug-in editors, the Plug-in Tool should be selected in the SVG tools palette.

 The current set of plug-in editors is listed below, with links to detailed documentation:

 // dsward – pagination for macSVG User Guide